EricJZell/machine_learning_baseball/README.md

 # Eric Zell CS50 Final Project Spring 2018

 Machine Learing Baseball is a web application that a user can visit to get predicted pitcher vs. batter mathup statistics for any Major League Baseball game on any given day.
-It is built with pyton and flask, so it can be ran directly from the CS50 IDE.
+It is built with python and flask, so it can be ran directly from the CS50 IDE by executing `$ flask run`

-First, switch to the project's directory:

-`cd ~/workspace/project/machine_learning_baseball/`

-And then execute:

-`flask run`

-It should give you a URL where the application is running.
-Visit that URL in your browser.
+The application is now also deployed at https://machine-learning-baseball.herokuapp.com/

 The landing page, or the index page, displays a list of major league baseball games to be played for the current day.
 The day can be changed either by clicking the `Next Day` or `Previous Day` links, or by